 - Taking Notes without Note Cards or Bibliography Cards

-When should you introduce Grammar? and Writing?
-Here is the overview of when and how to introduce the various elements of the curriculum.
-Valuable advice from Michael Clay Thompson for teachers and homeschooling parents.
-A series of pdf slideshows showing how the program should be developed for your students or your child.
+When should you introduce grammar?
+What about writing?
+Michael Clay Thompson offers an overview of when and how to introduce the various elements of the curriculum, with valuable advice for teachers and homeschooling parents.
+These PDFs show how the program should be developed for your students or your child.

-Download Implementing the MCT Curriculum – Elementary Tier 4MB, 57 page PDF slideshow.
+Download Implementing the MCT Curriculum – Elementary Tier – 4MB, 57-page PDF

-Just as a composer consciously places each separate note of a symphony on musical staff, so a poet consciously controls each separate vowel and consonant sound, organizing them within the structure of rhythm.
+Just as a composer consciously places each note of a symphony on a musical staff, a poet consciously controls each separate vowel and consonant sound, organizing them within the structure of rhythm.

 Learn more about poetics in the Poetic Series by Michael Clay Thompson.

 100 Classic Words